LeonardoPigatti/AI-Travel-Agent-Workspace/README.md

 ### Why SSE over WebSockets?

 Server-Sent Events are HTTP-native, work through proxies without special configuration, and are sufficient for unidirectional streaming (server → client).
 WebSockets add handshake complexity and stateful connections without benefit for this use case.
+Nginx is configured with `proxy_buffering off` to prevent buffering the stream at the edge.

+### Why ReportLab over WeasyPrint?

+WeasyPrint requires GTK system libraries unavailable on Windows without complex setup.
+ReportLab is pure Python with no system dependencies — works identically on Windows, macOS and Linux.

 ### Why pgvector in PostgreSQL?